For characters introduced in Guest House Paradiso, see here.

-- Drunk with Power: Even to the extent that he runs a gas station like Nazi Germany.
+- Drunk with Power: Even to the extent that he runs an off-licence like Nazi Germany.

 - The Finicky One: Subverted.
 Richie tries to put up a front of being this, but in reality he's just as seedy, sex obsessed and repulsive as Eddie.
 Moreso, even.

 - Goshdang It To Heck: Despite regularly swearing like a trooper, he sporadically uses polite alternatives, presumably because he thinks it sounds posher.

 - Hair-Trigger Temper: Becomes violently angry at the slightest of offences, offences such as refusing a drink, being in front of him in a queue, and passing out after he's just beaten you within an inch of your life.

 - I Just Want to Have Friends: Several episodes show him bemoaning his lonely life, and he does try to be sociable at times... however, his repugnant personality always drives people away.

 - If It's You, It's Okay: Sometime shows this attitude towards Eddie in the live shows.

 - It's All About Me: Dear lord, this guy will turn ANY situation into something about him, be it his inheritance from his recently-deceased aunt, or being more concerned about his safety than the poor sod he (albeit accidentally) pushed down an open elevator shaft.

 - It Is Pronounced "Tro-PAY": In the movie, he insists his last name is pronounced as "Thwaite" rather than "Twat".